Martin Ngoga

-Martin Karoli Ngoga is an Rwandan Lawyer and politician, currently working as the speaker for East African Legislative Assembly.
-He is also a former Prosecutor General of Rwanda and Special Representative to International Criminal Tribunal for Rwanda.
+Martin Karoli Ngoga is a Rwandan lawyer and politician, ex-speaker for the East African Legislative Assembly.
+He is also a former Prosecutor General of Rwanda and Special Representative to the International Criminal Tribunal for Rwanda.

+Ngoga currently serves as the Ambassador and Permanent Representative of the Republic of Rwanda to the United Nations, a role he assumed in May 2025.

-He is the deputy chairperson of the FIFA Ethics Committee in charge of investigatory chamber.
+He is the deputy chairperson of the FIFA Ethics Committee in charge of the investigatory chamber.

 In 2019, during his meeting with speaker of the Parliament of Tanzania, Job Yustino Ndugai they decided to speedily embrace the Monetary Union, whose common currency would stipulate stability and with a stable exchange rate in the East African region, after EALA had passed two key pieces of legislation the East African Monetary Institute Bill, 2018 and the EAC Statistics Bill, 2017.

 He joined EALA after beating Jennifer Wibabara, whom they were both fronted by the ruling Rwanda Patriotic Front (RPF-Inkotanyi) for legislators to choose who to send to Eala to replace MP Abdul Karim Harelimana, who had resigned.